Marvin Anderson

 Life After Exoneration

 From a young age, Anderson’s dream had been to become a firefighter and right before he was convicted, Anderson was in the process of going through the academy to become a professional fireman.
-Today, he serves as Chief of the Hanover, Virginia Fire Department, where he oversees a team of 30 people.
-He also serves on the Board of Directors for the Innocence Project and has three children, two sons and a daughter.
+He served as chief of the Hanover, Virginia Fire Department, where he oversaw a team of 30 people.
+He also serves on the board of directors for the Innocence Project and has three children, two sons and a daughter.

 Time Served: